OptrRiri/mcb_overloaded/README.md

 6. in file explorer, navigate to mcb/logs
 7. check if all 3 word document files can be opened; if they can't, re-create all 3 word document files with the same names (content does not matter)

-(if existing mcb.bak, mcb.dat and mcb.dir files already exist; otherwise ignore steps 8 and 9)
+(if existing mcb.bak, mcb.dat and mcb.dir files already exist; otherwise ignore)
-8. in file explorer, navigate to mcb/store
+- in file explorer, navigate to mcb/store
-9. paste existing mcb.bak, mcb.dat and mcb.dir files in mcb/store
+- paste existing mcb.bak, mcb.dat and mcb.dir files in mcb/store

 (creating batch files to run using Win+R)
 - in a directory with PATH access, create file 'mcbo.bat' and 'mcbogui.bat'